dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

 ### 3. Create your pipeline

-1. In creating the pipeline the `fetch_average_price` can be used in the following ways:
+1. In creating the pipeline, the `fetch_average_price` can be used in the following ways:
    - Add map function
    - Transformer function